 The slower rate of infection has led to a certain relaxation of the situation in the corona crisis.
 To ensure that this will remain this way, the...

 Due to the spread of the coronavirus, we had strongly recommended to refrain from conducting all QS audits in the past two months.
 In view of the...

 Every month, new companies decide to participate in the QS scheme and thus give a signal to their customers that all their operational processes are checked by...

 Independent inspections and testing from farm to shop

 Specific and verifiable requirements are in place in the QS scheme to ensure reliable quality assurance from the farm all the way through to the shop counter.

 Independent certification bodies and their auditors are responsible for monitoring whether and how the requirements are implemented.
-In addition, QS-recognised laboratories carry out comprehensive testing within the framework of the monitoring programmes.
+In addition, QS-recognized laboratories carry out comprehensive testing within the framework of the monitoring programmes organized by QS.

 All audit and test results are recorded and documented in the QS databases.
 This ensures transparent and traceable quality assurance in the QS scheme.

 Certification bodies and auditors: qualified experts in action on site

 Together with their members and auditors, certification bodies are an important link in the chain between QS and the businesses and companies participating in the QS scheme.
 In the audits, the auditors inspect and assess whether and how the client oriented requirements are implemented.
 During this process, they carry out a thorough inspection of all the relevant production and marketing processes and check the corresponding documentation.